suneel0101/django-easyrest/README.md

-# Django-EasyRest: a lightweight readonly REST API framework
+# Django-EasyRest

-# What is EasyRest?
+## What is EasyRest?
-EasyRest is a small library (less than 160 lines of code!) that allows you to really quickly and flexibly create a READ-ONLY REST API for your models.
+EasyRest is lightweight framework (less than 160 lines of code!) that allows you to really quickly and flexibly create a READ-ONLY REST API for your models.

-# Why would I want to use EasyRest?
+## Why would I want to use EasyRest?
 If you're building a front-end heavy website that uses Backbone or similar:
     * All you need in the backend is a REST API to read from.
     * With EasyRest makes this ridiculously simple.